-A. Where a Practice is a limited company, any dividends 'drawn down' are pensionable subject to them being solely in respect of NHS work.
+A. Where a Practice is a limited company, any dividends taken are pensionable subject to them being solely in respect of NHS work and year 2010/11.
+Any income retained in the business can never be pensioned.

 Q. Are the gross dividends or the net dividends pensionable?